What is B Corp certification?

 - To maintain its certification, a company must recertify every 3 years.
 This way, organizations must continuously improve.

-- Certified companies, those on the way to becoming certified, or even those interested in the movement, can benefit from a business community that gathers multiple times throughout the year.
+- Certified companies, those in the process of becoming certified, or even those interested in the movement, can benefit from a business community that gathers several times throughout the year.

 How does B Lab evaluate a company's impact?

-B Lab created the B Impact Assessment, a free online questionnaire of about 200 questions that allows companies to assess their own impact.
+B Lab created the B Impact Assessment, a questionnaire of about 200 questions offered for free online that allows companies to assess their own impact.

 The process is simple; organizations are invited to answer various questions across 5 distinct categories: